ayosec/bash-builtins.rs/bash_builtins_macro/src/doc/options_derive_macro.md

 the option `-l`, and it requires an argument of type `u16`.
 If the argument is missing when the builtin is invoked, or its value can't be converted to `u16`, then an error is printed to *stderr*, and the `args.options()` iterator yields an error.
-This error is propagated to the caller in the `match opt?` line.
+This error is propagated to the caller in the `match opt?` line of the example.

-# Non-Required Arguments

-If the type of the argument is an [`Option<T>`], then the option can be used without an argument.

-Bash assumes a missing argument if the option is the last argument of the command-line, or the next argument starts with a hyphen.

 # Using References

 For [`str`], [`Path`](std::path::Path), and [`OsStr`](std::ffi::OsStr), it is possible to get a reference instead of an owned value.
-Its lifetime is bound to the `&mut Args` variable received as an argument of the `call` method, so it is possible to use it inside the method, but the value needs to be cloned if it is stored for future builtin invocations.
+Its lifetime is bound to the `&mut Args` variable received as an argument of the `call` function, so it is possible to use it inside the function, but the value needs to be cloned if it is stored for future calls.

 [`Args::options`]: struct.Args.html#method.options
 [`Option<T>`]: std::option::Option